Mean-square and sublinear convergence of a stochastic proximal point algorithm in metric spaces of nonpositive curvature: Introduction

 Also in this generalized setting, our convergence proof is in fact fully effective and allows for the construction of explicit rates of convergence for the iteration towards the (unique) solution both in expectation and almost surely, which are highly uniform, being independent of most data surrounding the iteration, space or distribution.
 Even in the context of strong monotonicity assumptions, rates of convergence for the stochastic proximal point method are largely restricted to the setting of a convex function (where the assumption translates to a strong convexity assumption), such as in the well-known works \cite{AsiDuchi2019,PatrascuNecoara2018} as well as \cite{EisenmannStillfjordWilliamson2022}.
 The only work known to us that treats general random monotone operators quantitatively is the recent preprint \cite{SadievCondatRichtarik2024} where fast rates of convergence are derived under a strong monotonicity assumption in Hilbert spaces.
-This work however focuses on the method $x_{n+1}=J_{\lambda}(\xi_{n+1},x_n)$, i.e.\ where the $\lambda_n$ are kept constant, which is distinct from the one studied by Bianchi in \cite{Bianchi2016} as the results there require $\lambda_n\to 0$ (by virtue of assuming $\sum_{n\in\mathbb{N}}\lambda_n^2<\infty$).
+This work however focuses on the method $x_{n+1}:=J_{\lambda}(\xi_{n+1},x_n)$, i.e.\ where the $\lambda_n$ are kept constant, which in particular results in the method only converging to a neighborhood of the solution.
+This is hence distinct from the method studied by Bianchi in \cite{Bianchi2016}, which in particular guarantees convergence to the solution, making crucial use of the fact that the $\lambda_n$ vanish (by virtue of assuming $\sum_{n\in\mathbb{N}}\lambda_n^2<\infty$).
 In that way, in the context of Bianchi's method from \cite{Bianchi2016}, the rates presented in this paper seem to us to be novel already in the context of Hilbert spaces in their generality.